MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceVariable.md

 ```

 ## DESCRIPTION
-The **Set-CMDeviceVariable** cmdlet modifies a device variable of a Microsoft System Center Configuration Manager device.
+The **Set-CMDeviceVariable** cmdlet modifies a device variable of a Configuration Manager device.

 Individual devices have device variables.
 Task sequence processing uses device variables.